inderjit303/digital_sine_wave_generator/README.md

-# Mixed Signal Design of Digital sinewave generator using eSim:
+# Mixed signal design of Digital sinewave generator using eSim:
 This repository contains an attempt to mixed signal design of a 8-bit Digital Sine wave generator using eSim